50 years of LGBTQ pride showcased in protests, parades

 “We’ve come so far in the past 20 years,” said 55-year-old Gary Piper, who came from Kansas to celebrate Pride with his partner.
 “I remember friends who would be snatched off the streets in Texas for dressing in drag.
 They’d have to worry about being persecuted for their identity.”

-"But now we're so much more accepted.
-I'm not saying we don't have ways to go, but let's celebrate how far we've come," he said, adding that he also planned to attend the parade later in the day.
+“But now we’re so much more accepted.
+I’m not saying we don’t have ways to go, but let’s celebrate how far we’ve come,” he said.

+In Illinois, Gov. J.B.
+Pritzker chose the parade day to sign an executive order creating a task force to study the rights of transgender students.
+The task force will look at what schools are doing to promote LGBTQ rights to make sure students have “welcoming” and “inclusive” environments.

+Chicago planned its own Pride parade, with Lori Lightfoot, the city’s first openly gay mayor, as one of seven grand marshals.

-The larger Pride parade will have 677 contingents, including community groups, major corporations and cast members from FX's "Pose."
-Organizers said at least 150,000 people are expected to march, with hundreds of thousands more lining the streets to watch.
+The larger New York Pride parade had 677 contingents, including community groups, major corporations and cast members from FX’s “Pose.”
+Organizers expected at least 150,000 people to march, with hundreds of thousands more lining the streets to watch.

 The Pride march concludes a month of Stonewall commemorations in New York that included rallies, parties, film showings and a human rights conference.
 The celebration coincides with WorldPride, an international LGBTQ event that started in Rome in 2000 and was held in New York this past week.